Painters

 Primary sources

-1. Egon Schiele Autograph Database (ESDA), Leopold Museum, Vienna (German) [archival].
-The primary digital archive of Schiele's surviving letters, postcards, diary fragments, and contracts.
-Established by the Leopold Museum and the Kallir Research Institute.
-The principal first-person textual source for his working life. [link]
+1. Egon Schiele Autograph Database (ESDA), Leopold Museum, Vienna.
+Primary digital archive of Schiele's surviving letters, postcards, diary fragments, and contracts. [link]

-2. Heinrich Benesch.
-Mein Weg mit Egon Schiele (My Friendship with Egon Schiele), 1947 (German) [memoir].
+2. Heinrich Benesch, Mein Weg mit Egon Schiele, 1947.
 Written by Schiele's principal patron and close friend.
-The primary contemporary source for the studio habits, the speed of production, the physical carelessness with finished works, and the relationship with Klimt.
+Primary contemporary source for studio habits, speed of production, physical carelessness with finished works, and the relationship with Klimt.

-3. Jane Kallir.
-Egon Schiele: The Complete Works (expanded edition), 1998 [catalog].
-The definitive catalogue raisonné.
-Documents each of the more than three thousand surviving works on paper and the paintings, with provenance, material analysis, and working-period contextualization.
+3. Jane Kallir, Egon Schiele: The Complete Works (expanded edition), 1998.
+Definitive catalogue raisonné.
+Documents each of the more than three thousand surviving works on paper.

-4. Conservation Survey of Schiele's Materials, Kallir Research Institute [archival].
-Technical and material analysis of Schiele's supports (Simile Japan, Packpapier, cardboard), his use of Syndetikon, his chalk grounds, and the long-term preservation problems caused by his solvent-heavy oil technique.
+4. Conservation Survey of Schiele's Materials, Kallir Research Institute.
+Technical and material analysis of supports, Syndetikon use, chalk grounds, and the long-term preservation problems of his solvent-heavy oil technique.

-5. Academy of Fine Arts Archive, Vienna (1906-1909) (German) [archival].
-The Vienna Academy records covering Schiele's three-year enrollment under Griepenkerl, the Neukunstgruppe petition, and his 1909 departure.
+5. Academy of Fine Arts Archive, Vienna (1906–1909).
+Vienna Academy records covering Schiele's three-year enrollment under Griepenkerl, the Neukunstgruppe petition, and his 1909 departure.